ustunb/actionable-recourse/README.md

 If you have problems installing CPLEX, check the [CPLEX user manual](http://www-01.ibm.com/support/knowledgecenter/SSSA5P/welcome) or the [CPLEX forums](https://www.ibm.com/developerworks/community/forums/html/forum?id=11111111-0000-0000-0000-000000002059).

-#### Pyomo and CBC
+#### Pyomo & CBC

-* Run the Pyomo installer in the command line: pyomo install-extras
+* If you're on Unix, run the Pyomo installer in the command line: `pyomo install-extras`
-* Or, if you're on windows, `conda install -c conda-forge pyomo.extras` is a safer way to go
+* If you're on Windows, `conda install -c conda-forge pyomo.extras` is a safer way to go
 * Download COIN-OR from: https://www.coin-or.org/download/binary/OptimizationSuite/
 * Make sure to update your `$PATH` variable to point to the correct location:
 * For example: `export PATH=PATH:/usr/local/bin/Cbc-2.8.5`